tjsga/website-2018/README.md

 # SGA Website #

 ## Setting up Production ##
-* Create a blank sqlite database with `sqlite3 db.sqlite3 ".databases"
+* Create a blank sqlite database with `sqlite3 db.sqlite3 ".databases"`
+* `source env/bin/activate`
+* Initialize the database with `python3 manage.py makemigrations` and then `python3 manage.py migrate` (Do this whenever you make changes to models)

 ## Installing ##
 * `source env/bin/activate`